 Implementing advertising and marketing into your business

-The starting place for all advertising and marketing activities should always begin with a communications plan that outlines your:
+If you're still familiarizing yourself with marketing versus advertising, the starting place for any advertising and marketing plan should always be a marketing communication plan that outlines your:

 - Mission statement

 Not all advertising and marketing methods are equally effective, because all businesses, and their target audiences, are unique.
 For example, if your goal is to sell more furniture to senior citizens in Alabama, Facebook ad data may point to there not being a market there.
 However, the local newspaper may have a high readership of senior citizens and, therefore, in this case, the choice is obvious.

 Advertising and marketing channel ideas

 After you have your marketing communication plan in place, you're able to make informed decisions about which areas of advertising vs. marketing you'll do best to explore further.

 Facebook advertising.
 Facebook's ad platform is a powerful tool.
 A digital ad can easily be tracked, so you'll know quickly if your efforts are working.
 Facebook ads can be powerful when targeted correctly and created with engaging graphics and copy.